 Marcus Murray is the son of an Army veteran and grew up throughout the United States, having spent the most time in Indianapolis.
 After completing four years of Air Force Junior Reserve Officers’ Training Corps in high school, Murray knew that a military career was a great fit for him.

-Murray served at Lackland Air Force Base in San Antonio and Misawa Air Base in Japan.
+Murray served at Lackland Air Force Base in San Antonio, and Misawa Air Base in Japan specializing in Transportation-Traffic Management.
 In October 2012, Murray was shot in a parking lot after attending the Circle City Classic and a family birthday in Indianapolis.
 A bullet entered Murray’s right shoulder and ricocheted through his chest, severing his T-6/7 nerve and paralyzing him from the chest down.

-In 2013, Murray became a PVA member and is currently the office manager of the Kentucky-Indiana Chapter.
+In 2013, Murray became a PVA member and is currently the office manager of the Kentucky-Indiana Chapter of PVA.

-Murray was elected as national secretary of PVA in 2019.
-He was re-elected during the organization’s 74th
+Murray was first elected as national secretary of PVA in 2019.
+He was re-elected in May 2021 during the organization’s 75th